Blow (Ed Sheeran, Chris Stapleton and Bruno Mars song): Commercial performance

 "Blow" debuted at number 60 on the US Billboard Hot 100 with 26,000 downloads, 7.5 million streams and 1.5 million radio impressions in its first full tracking week.
 The single debuted at its number three peak on Hot Rock & Alternative Songs chart.
 This was Stapleton and Mars's first appearance on the chart, and Sheeran's first since 2013.
 The song also debuted at number one on Rock Digital Songs, marking each artist's first leader.
+The only Billboard Hot 100 component chart the song appeared on was Digital Song Sales, debuting at number four.
 "Blow" debuted at its peak of number 39 on the Canadian Hot 100 and peaked at number four on Canada Rock, spending twenty-five weeks there.
 It was certified platinum by Music Canada (MC).

 It appeared at number 31 in Australia and entered at its peak, number 21, on the Scottish Single Charts.
 On the Czech Republic and Slovakia single charts, the song peaked at number 53 and 56, respectively.
-Despite only charting at number 35 on the United Kingdom's Streaming Chart, "Blow" was certified silver by the British Phonographic Industry (BPI).
+The song did not enter the NZ Top 40 Singles Chart, but peaked at number three on the NZ Hot Singles Chart.
+The track was certified gold by Recorded Music NZ (RMNZ).
+In the United Kindgom, "Blow" charted at number 21 on the Single Sales Chart and number 35 on the Streaming Chart.
+The single was certified silver by the British Phonographic Industry (BPI).

 Music video

 Sheeran announced the music video was set to be released on 30 June 2019, however it was delayed until 8 July 2019.
 It was directed by Mars and Florent Dechard and shot in three days.
 One of the actresses featured in the video, Jordan Kelly DeBarge, affirmed: "Please believe me when I say blood sweat and tears went into the making of this masterpiece".

 In the music video, Sheeran, Stapleton and Mars are replaced by an all-female band including a former America's Next Top Model Cycle 23 contestant Cherish Waters, model/actress DeBarge (who wears a black cowboy hat) and former I Know My Kid's a Star runner up, Cheyenne Haynes.
 Waters, who leads the girl group, gets the crowd excited and lip-syncs the song along with the band in front of a crowd of rock fans during a "raucous" show at The Viper Room, a Los Angeles nightclub.
 The three vocalists are accompanied by Francesca Simone, Venzella Joy and Lauren Dais as bandmates.

 Joshua Espinoza of Complex called the video "incredible".
-Cook-Wilson fromSpin described it as "tongue-in-cheek" and "energetic".
+Cook-Wilson from Spin described it as "tongue-in-cheek" and "energetic".
 Billboards Gil Kaufman found the video to have "high-energy".